ezequielcasillas1/Bible-Memory.Ai/COMMIT.md

 This document defines **best practices** for Cursor (or any AI agent) when working in this repo.
 The goal is to ensure **every code change is properly staged, committed, and pushed to `main`**.

+{IMPORTANT RIGHT AFTER ADDING COMMIT, DO NOT PUSH, UNTIL I VERIFY THAT IT IS WORKING, I WILL LET YOU KNOW IF IT DOES NOT WORK, AND IF IT DOES NOT WORK THEN ILL LET YOU KNOW BY TELLING YOU TO PUT IN THE UPDATED COMMIT WITH THE TITLE/DESCRIPTION: DOES NOT WORK.
+THEN FEEL FREE TO ALWAYS PUSH IT AFTERWARDS}

 ---

 ## 🔹 Golden Rules